ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/interactive-sql-on-hadoop-with-hive-llap/tutorial.md

 ![tez_all_dags](assets/tez_all_dags.png)

-If we drill into a particular query we can see the exact query text that Tableau generates:
+If we drill into a particular query (DAG ID), we can see the exact query text that Tableau generated:

 ![tableau_generated_query](assets/tableau_generated_query.png)